-Drilling companies such as EOG Resources Inc. (EOG), the top oil producer in a Texas shale formation, and states such as North Dakota argue in favor of state regulation of natural gas production and oppose federal rules proposed by the President Barack Obama’s administration.
+Drilling companies such as EOG Resources Inc. (EOG:US), the top oil producer in a Texas shale formation, and states such as North Dakota argue in favor of state regulation of natural gas production and oppose federal rules proposed by the President Barack Obama’s administration.
 Republican presidential nominee Mitt Romney has sided with producers and the states.

 Hydraulic fracturing, or fracking, uses millions of gallons of chemically treated water and sand to free oil and natural gas from rock.
 The technology helped the U.S. cut dependence on imported fuels, lower power bills and cut state unemployment from Pennsylvania to North Dakota.